Security-Onion-Solutions/securityonion-docs/opnsense.rst

 Setting Up the Suricata Rules Repository
 ----------------------------------------

-Since OPNSense doesn't allow enabling third-party repositories through the GUI, you'll need to modify the configuration manually.
+Since OPNsense doesn't allow enabling third-party repositories through the GUI, you'll need to modify the configuration manually.

 **Steps:**

 1. **Remove Existing Rule Repositories:**

-   - SSH into your OPNSense firewall and execute:
+   - SSH into your OPNsense firewall and run the following:

      .. code-block:: shell